 Also all your code check tools that work with byte code will work out of the box.
 What’s left might be static check tools that work on source code directly.
 This is a small step back but will be solved very soon by the community.
 In the meantime we have Klint as an alternative to make sure we continue to deliver high quality code.

 Mobile became core business for most companies.
 Whatever area you are in, chances are high that most of your customers will find you through the app.
 But on your core business you tend to be careful with changes, which is totally valid.

-In the few years of Android’s existence we had at least three completely different user interfaces: Pre Holo, Holo and Material Design.
+But let’s also remember: mobile development is defined by continuous change.
+Other than the backend development world, things change rapidly all the time.In the few years of Android’s existence we had at least three completely different user interfaces: Pre Holo, Holo and Material Design.
 We had three different APIs to send push notifications over time: C2DM, GCM and Firebase.
 Just a few years ago the most propagated app architecture would involve a Content Provider that would hide the HTTP calls from you.
 Your REST client (probably Apache based) would always write results into a SQLite database.
 Dependency Injection was an anti-pattern due to performance reasons just a few years ago.
 There was no ReactiveX and functional programming stayed in backend or probably universities.

 If we, mobile developers learned one thing, is that change is constant.
 Building blocks don’t work, as the moment you write them down they might be outdated.
 An app that hasn’t been touched in 3 years can be thrown away.
 This was and is still valid on Android.
 Try to hire a developer who would like to work on an app that still supports Android 2 and/or uses the ContentProvider pattern mentioned above!
 Good luck with that.